subwaymatch/csci-585-hw2-movie-reviews-database/README.md

 ## Question 5
 - List movie ID(s) and average review(s) where the average is higher than 9
-- On of the leading actor is 'Mark Clarkson'
+- One of the leading actor is 'Mark Clarkson'
 - Sort output by average reviews and then movie IDs.
 ** I've assumed that average reviews are shown in a descending order (since we normally want to show movies with highest ratings first).
 On the contrary, movie IDs are ordered in ascending order.